DevopsPriz/Devops-Learning/README.md

 pwd which stands for print working directory, shows the name of the directory you are currently in.
 To retrieve the entire current path, simply enter pwd, which begins with a forward slash (/).

+"pwd"

 ![pwd](https://github.com/DevopsPriz/Devops-Learning/assets/151751244/6fba4ed9-e51d-4180-aa94-381e12865c3f)

 CD COMMAND

 cd stands for change directory, enables changing of directories in Linux.

+To change to a specific directory:

+"cd Devops_Folder"

 ![cd command](https://github.com/DevopsPriz/Devops-Learning/assets/151751244/aed968f1-bfaa-4689-a24b-667da4777932)